Émile Henry (anarchist): Trial

 While most anarchists rejected his actions, some—particularly within the individualist anarchist tendency—considered them legitimate.
 In certain individualist defenses of Henry, the idea of propaganda by the deed was secondary; he acted simply because his disgust had reached its maximum intensity'.

 In any case, this innovative aspect of terrorism continued during his trial, which began on 27 April 1894.
 Unlike Vaillant or Ravachol, who both presented themselves as avengers during their respective trials, Henry portrayed himself as a fighter in a war to the death.
 To him, society was engaged in a total war between the bourgeoisie and the rest of the population, with only two kinds of people: those who resist, those who oppress, and those who fail to realize they are complicit.
 Thus, he saw the majority of French society as a legitimate target.
 He made no attempt to downplay his actions—on the contrary, he fully assumed them and even lamented that he had not killed more people.
 According to Bouhey and Badier, this stance may have been an attempt to obscure the possible involvement of his brother and Chailliey in the Carmaux-Bons-Enfants bombing.

 Henry also fully embraced the mass nature of his terrorism, making him the first to theorize this new form of violence.
 He said that he wanted to 'strike at random' or that:

+The bourgeoisie has made all anarchists into a single bloc. […] Well!
+Since you hold an entire movement responsible for the acts of one man and strike as a bloc, we too will strike as a bloc.

 Whereas Ravachol accepted a certain degree of legitimacy in the judicial process, Henry outright rejected it.
 The prospect of execution did not trouble him in the slightest.
 In doing so, he pioneered the strategy of total rupture in the courtroom.
 After being sentenced to death, he declared:

+I do not recognize bourgeois justice and will not ask anything of them—neither favor nor mercy.
+I will not file an appeal, nor seek clemency, and the only thing I desire is to be handed over as quickly as possible to the executioner of the bourgeoisie.